 Everyone loves a bargain – or better, free stuff!
 Small business owners can use this to their advantage with creative promotions and giveaways.
-The right giveaways can increase sales to your current customers and attract new shoppers.
+If you need to elevate your brand and attract more business, a giveaway can help you meet those goals.
+The right giveaway will appeal to both your current customers base as well as new shoppers.

 1. Traditional Coupons

 A simple coupon may sound boring, but you can jazz it up to get a strong ROI.
 An effective coupon is visually appealing, easy-to-read, and has a strong call to action.
 Use a freelancer marketplace like Fiverr or Upwork and find a professional artist to design your ad.
 In addition to placing a coupon in a local paper or magazine, you can also partner with another small business and ask them to display a stack of coupons or include one along with their customer’s purchase.

 If you’ve built a customer email list, you can simply email a well-designed digital coupon.
 Posting a digital coupon on your social networks is another fast and easy way to get your coupon out there.
 Make sure your post is sharable so your followers can share your coupon post with their friends or family.

 Take a look at our annual promotions calendar to see what holidays or observances are coming up.
 Create a bundle of items to giveaway around a central theme.
 For example, a Valentine’s Day themed basket giveaway could include champagne, chocolates and a coupon for a romantic dinner or couple’s massage.
 A back-to-school bundle might consist of school supplies, a flash drive and school-friendly snacks in a new backpack.

 4. Gift Cards